devan-MEC/TurtleSketchArt/README.md

-# WHAT THE PROGRAM DOES
+# WHAT THE CODE DOES
 - Let's you sketch using the turtle module in python
 - saves your sketch in the form of turtle commands to a .txt file which you can later rename to a .py file.